socs-kul/socs-kul.github.io/_tutorials/compiling-c.md

 - `x86-64 gcc 11.2` : Assembly for an x86-64 CPU.
 This will most likely be the architecture that you compile to when you want to run code on your own machine (if you don't have a newer ARM-based Mac for example).
 When you use this compiler, you can also see the output of your program by clicking the "Output (0/0)" button at the bottom of the screen.
 - `RISC-V rv32gc gcc 10.2.0` : Assembly for a RISC-V CPU in the `rv32gc` configuration.
 When using godbolt to see how compiled C code looks in RISC-V, you can use this configuration.

-Note, that these configurations may differ widely, and you will understand in some weeks why that may be the case.
-For now, it is enough to just stick to the two mentioned configurations but feel free to play around with other configurations as well.
+Note that these configurations may yield widely different outputs, and you will come to understand in a few weeks why that may be the case.
+For now, it is sufficient to stick to the two mentioned configurations, but feel free to experiment with other configurations as well.

 ## Compiling C on Windows 10 with Windows Subsystem for Linux (WSL)

-Compiling C in Windows can be rather complicated.
-In the past years, we advised students to install MinGW and compile on Windows.
-You can still find that description at the bottom of this page if the modern approach does not work for you.
+Compiling C on Windows can be rather complicated.
+In the past years, we advised students to install MinGW to compile on Windows.
+You can still find the instructions for this method at the bottom of this page if the modern approach does not work for you.

-A modern approach of working with C in Windows is to use integrated Linux support that is built into Windows called WSL.
-You could think of WSL as installing a virtual machine on top of your Windows installation.
+A modern approach of working with C in Windows is to use integrated Linux support that is built into Windows, called Windows Subsystem for Linux (WSL).
+You could think of WSL as installing a Linux virtual machine on top of your Windows installation.
 There are good websites on how to enable and install WSL, for example the [official documentation by Microsoft](https://docs.microsoft.com/en-us/windows/wsl/install).
 In essence, you only need to: